-Consider This from NPR Six days a week, from Monday through Saturday, the hosts of NPR's All Things Considered help you make sense of a major news story and what it means for you, in 15 minutes.
-In participating regions on weekdays, you'll also hear from local journalists about what's happening in your community.
+Consider This from NPR The hosts of NPR's All Things Considered help you make sense of a major news story and what it means for you, in 15 minutes.
+New episodes six days a week, Sunday through Friday.

 Consider This from NPR